 My major research has been on large mammal conservation and conservation and environmental decision-making.
 Invertebrates are under-researched, and I have sustained work on invertebrate conservation and biogeography.
 My experience in Health Science Leadership has provided opportunities for transdisciplinary research spanning Agriculture, Environment, Poverty and Health.
-I am particularly interested in the environmental determinants of non-communicable diseases.
+I am particularly interested in the environmental determinants of human wellbeing, and enhancing these.
 I focus on a relevant transdisciplinary research programme, which will have strong impact on society.
 I work closely with practitioners to develop the research agenda, and include them in the process to ensure take-up of the research outcomes into evidence-based best practice.
 I have co-led the development of the Durban Research Action Programme, which includes a range of UKZN researchers and Ethekwini staff in a programme that focuses on enhancing sustainability in the city.